priyar84/Free-GenAI-bootcamp-2025/Preweek/Sentence Constructor/ChatGPT/ChatGPT Prompt doct.md

 - Provide a possible sentence structure
 - Do not use romaji when showing japanese except in the table of vocabulary.
 - when the student makes attempt, interpet their reading so they can see what that actually said
+- Do not include the words in Japanese as the student is in beginner level learning and need the corresponding Japanese word written in English

 ## Student Input:
 Bears are at the door, did you leave the garbage out?